AnnaL001/delani-studio-clone/README.md

 - Bootstrap - CSS Framework with predefined styles to speed up development time.
 - jQuery - JavaScript library that allows for DOM Manipulation with less boilerplate code.
-- Mailchimp - Track user's email and messages
+- Mailchimp - Track user's emails and messages

 ## Technologies Used